Living in halls: a student’s survival guide

 I decided to move from Newcastle-Upon-Tyne to Brighton.
 I had only visited Brighton once and didn’t know the area at all.
 So, I moved into halls for my first year; I’d be near the university, and I wouldn’t have to find flatmates in a place where I knew no one.

 Here are some tips based on my experience of living in Moulsecoomb Place and hopefully calm any anxieties you have.

 Moving out of home seems incredibly daunting at first.
 Yes, there are many things to consider but it’s easier than you think.

 Before coming to university, I had already lived alone for 2 years.
 I found, however, that living in halls helped with the pressures of living independently.
-All of your bills, minus a TV license, are included in the price of your rent.
+All your bills, except a TV license, are included in the price of your rent.
 You don’t have to budget for heating, electricity, water and Wi-Fi.
 It comes at the beginning of every term when your maintenance loan comes in.
-Managing your money is much easier; although you still need to consider food expenses during weekends and holidays.
-Rent is taken as your loan comes in so you can see your budget exactly for the months ahead.
+Managing your money is much easier, although you still need to consider food expenses during weekends and holidays.
+Rent is taken as your loan comes in, so you can see your budget exactly for the months ahead.

 Catering made my life a lot easier.
 You may not like every meal, but you don’t have to buy and prepare meals every day.
 It’s also a great bonding and social time with your flatmates and friends.

-In Moulsecoomb, you live in flats of 6-8.
+In Moulsecoomb, you live in flats of 6-8 people.
 At some point there will be disagreements – it’s completely normal.
-If something is bothering you, try to keep a calm mind.
+If something is bothering you, try to keep calm.
 Either speak to the person directly or arrange a flat meeting.
 Student Residential Advisors are there to mediate and give advice on how to handle such situations.
-Never feel like you can’t speak out but remember that there are always two sides.
+Never feel like you can’t speak out but remember that there are always two sides to the story.